core-wg/resource-directory/draft-ietf-core-resource-directory.md

- If there is an anchor attribute present and the link is serialized in {{RFC6690}} link format, this document will require that is an absolute reference to avoid the ambiguities outlined in {{resolution-rules}}.
+ If there is an anchor attribute present and the link is serialized in {{RFC6690}} link format, this document will require that the link is an absolute reference to avoid the ambiguities outlined in {{resolution-rules}}.

  Otherwise, it can be serialized as a relative URI,